Time After Time (Cyndi Lauper song): Music video

 Morristown, New Jersey, train station, seen at the end of the video.

 The video for "Time After Time" was directed by Edd Griles, who had directed the music video for "Girls Just Want to Have Fun".
 The video follows a young woman leaving her lover behind.
 Lauper's mother, brother, and boyfriend, Dave Wolff, appear in the video, and Lou Albano, who played her father in the "Girls Just Want to Have Fun" video, can be seen as a cook.
 Portions of the video were filmed at the Tom's Diner, since demolished, in Roxbury, New Jersey, the intersection of Route 46 and Route 10, and at the Morristown train station.

-Portions of the video were also shot in front of Betty's Department Store at the intersection of South Main Street and East Central Avenue in Wharton, New Jersey, which was a staple of the community in the 1970s.
-Lauper's "home" where she says goodbye to her mother still stands on Hurd Street in Wharton, New Jersey.
+Portions of the video were also shot in front of Betty's Department Store in Wharton, New Jersey, which was a staple of the community in the 1970s.
 According to Lauper, "It was important to me that we were natural and human in the video.
 I wanted to convey somebody who walked her own path and did not always get along with everyone and did not always marry the guy."
-The video opens with Lauper watching the adventure drama romance film The Garden of Allah (1936), and the final scene, where she gets on the train and waves goodbye to David, Lauper is crying.
+The video opens with Lauper watching the adventure drama romance film The Garden of Allah (1936), and in the final scene, where she gets on the train and waves goodbye to David, Lauper is crying.

+The music video began receiving airplay on MTV in late March 1984.